Detective fiction: Feluda (Character)

+Other Bengali detectives

+Hemendra Kumar Roy was an Indian Bengali writer noted for his contribution to the early development of the genre with his 'Jayanta-Manik' and adventurist 'Bimal-Kumar' stories, dealing with the exploits of Jayanta, his assistant Manik, and police inspector Sunderbabu.

+Mitin Masi is a fictional Bengali female detective character created by Suchitra Bhattacharya.

+Colonel Niladri Sarkar is a fictional detective character created by Bengali novelist Syed Mustafa Siraj.

+Malayalam

+Kottayam Pushpanath, a prolific writer, brought to life a vivid array of characters and mysteries.
+Pushpanath practiced teaching history for several years before becoming a full time writer.
+It was in the last 1960s that he made his literary debut with Chuvanna Manushyan.
+Pushpanath authored more than 350 detective novels.

 Pakistan

 Ibn-e-Safi is the most popular Urdo detective fiction writer.
 He started writing his famous Jasoosi Dunya Series spy stories in 1952 with Col. Fareedi & Captain.
 Hameed as main characters.

 In 1955 he started writing Imran Series spy novels with Ali Imran as X2 the chief of secret service and his companions.

 After his death many other writers accepted Ali Imran character and wrote spy novels.

 Another popular spy novel writer was Ishtiaq Ahmad who wrote Inspector Jamsheed, Inspector Kamran Mirza and Shooki brother's series of spy novels.